mschubert/ebits/README.md

 This command requires `devtools to be installed`.

-The following R libraries are currently required to run `ebits`:
+The following R libraries are currently required to run `ebits`, you can install all of them by executing:

- * stringr
- * BatchJobs
- * gtools
- * plyr
- * dplyr
- * abind
- * magrittr
- * reshape2
- * xlsx

-You can install all of them by executing:

 ```r
 install.packages(c('strings','BatchJobs','gtools','plyr','dplyr','abind',